arthursantana-CCR/llmtestautomation/README.md

 ## Step 1 — Add Required API Keys as Repository Secrets

 The pipeline calls external APIs (OpenAI, Anthropic, and Airtable) on your behalf.
-To do this securely, it needs credentials stored as GitHub Secrets — encrypted values that live in your repository settings and are injected into the workflow at runtime.
+To do this securely, it needs credentials stored as GitHub Secrets (encrypted values that live in your repository settings and are injected into the workflow at runtime).
 They are never written into code or committed to Git.

 Go to:
 ```